kernie66/homebridge-telldus-too/README.md

 ## Recommended usage

 HomeKit does not support viewing the custom characteristics of this plugin.
-The characteristics of the switches and sensors are visible in the free Eve app.
+The characteristics of the switches and sensors are visible in e.g. the free Eve app.
 These custom characteristics can be updated and used in automation conditions.
 The "Controller for Homekit" app is also a good way of controlling your automations.

 ## Configuration options